civil-society-dev/civilsociety.dev/content/learning/open-source/index.md

 **Reality**: Open source licenses give you the right to modify your own copy, not to force changes on others.
 This means you maintain control over your specific implementation while benefiting from the freedom to adapt it as needed.

-## Open Source in Practice: The Sovereign Cloud
+## Open Source in Practice: Wild Cloud

-The Civil Society Technology Foundation's Sovereign Cloud project demonstrates open source principles in action.
+The Civil Society Technology Foundation's Wild Cloud project demonstrates open source principles in action.
 This reference implementation for self-hosted infrastructure:

 - Uses only open source components that can be freely inspected and modified
 - Enables organizations to maintain full control over their infrastructure